Hope for high school grads

 Like most high schoolers, I thought I found true love my junior year.
 Jeff was everything a girl could want.
 Funny and outgoing.
 Musically gifted.
 Gainfully employed at Whataburger on nights and weekends.
 But we didn’t find that long-lasting kind of love I had dreamed about.
 I didn’t understand at the time.
 Sixteen seemed the perfect age to meet “Mr. Right.”
 When he broke my heart, I felt that love had surely passed me by.

-In my large high school in Texas, popularity was a game played by an elite group of students.
-It was as though they had been chosen at birth.
-Their destiny of success seemed to be carved in stone.
+In my large high school in Texas, popularity was a game played by an elite group of students chosen at birth.
+Their names were carved in stone.
 The rest of us were forced to “try again” in college.
-But it would be an easy road for those who had already reached the top of the social ladder, right?

-It’s graduation time, 2008, and high school seniors are preparing for a life “out there.”
+It will soon be graduation time, 2013, and high school seniors are preparing for a life “out there.”
 Some of them are a lot like me.
 They were cursed with teachers who held them to ridiculously high academic standards.
 No one ever described them as “athletically gifted” or “popular.”
 Maybe hearts were broken by enthusiastic fast-food workers who seemed like “Mr. Right.”
 I know.
 I remember.

-Thankfully, graduation is a time of new beginnings.
-A time to realize that life isn’t over.
-Truthfully, it hasn’t even started yet.
+Thankfully, graduation is a time to realize that life isn’t over.
+It hasn’t even started yet.
 So to all those graduates who need a second chance, be encouraged.
 The best years are the ones to come.
 True popularity is about learning to value others.
 Real love is about putting another’s needs before your own.
 And Mrs. Smith, if you’re reading this, thank you.
 You were absolutely right.
 Grammar and articulation are very important.
-(But don’t forget to laugh!)
+But don’t forget to laugh.